-Six months ago I set out to make sure all the music on my devices was legitimate.
+Six months ago I set out to make sure all the digital music on my devices was legitimate.
 How did the project go?

 Now there are legal and affordable ways to legitimately own digital music, there are no excuses for owning pirated material.